Thanasis Papazoglou

-Athanasios Papazoglou (Θανάσης Παπάζογλου; born 30 March 1988), commonly known as Thanasis Papazoglou, is a Greek professional footballer who plays as a striker for Gamma Ethniki club Thermaikos.
+Thanasis Papazoglou (Θανάσης Παπάζογλου; born 30 March 1988), commonly known also as Sakis Papazoglou, is a Greek professional footballer who plays as a striker.

 Club career

 Aris

 Papazoglou made his professional debut for Aris in the 2007–08 Greek Superleague.
 He was promoted to the first team by coach Dušan Bajević.
 On 8 November 2007, he scored 2 goals in a 3–0 win against Red Star Belgrade in the Europa League.
 After his injuries kept him from maintaining his form, Papazoglou lost coach Mazinho's confidence and was sold to fellow Superleague side PAOK FC.

 On 1 June 2009, Papazoglou signed a 4-year contract with PAOK FC.
 He was loaned to Asteras Tripoli for the 2010–11 season.

 OFI Crete

-On 8 August 2012, Papazoglou signed a two year contract with OFI Crete.
+On 8 August 2012, Papazoglou signed a two-year contract with OFI Crete.
 After some good displays for his new club, he was linked to a number of teams from England.
 At the end of the 2013–14 season, Papazoglou terminated his contract with OFI Crete in order to move to Olympiakos, but only played in friendly games for the latter.

-On August 8, 2014 Papazoglou signed a two year contract with Greek club Atromitos.
+On 8 August 2014 Papazoglou signed a two-year contract with Greek club Atromitos.
 He scored his first goal for them two weeks later in a 1–0 home victory against Platanias.